alespecka/fractioner/README.md

 # Fractioner
 ### The fraction calculator for life

-Fractioner is your everyday command-line tool for symbolic manipulation with your fractions!
+Fractioner is your everyday command-line tool for manipulation with your fractions!

 ## Features